Apprenticeship in Bricklaying

 English and Maths

-If not already achieved, the apprentice will have to achieve Level 1 English and maths and take the test for level 2 prior to taking their end-point assessment.
+If not already achieved GCSE 2 and above, the apprentice will have to achieve Level 1 Functional Skill in English and maths and take the test for level 2 prior to taking their end-point assessment.

 Link to Professional Registration